Today’s the day. They loved your CV, adored your cover letter and you’re now sat in the interview, feeling confident.

 See how we've related our own experience to the question and highlighted our ability to both plan and execute tasks, as well as working with our team to overcome challenges.
 It’s this kind of logic that your interviewer will want to see.

 Above all else, you don’t need to script out every potential question ahead of your interview.
 It’s impossible to do so anyway.
 Just make sure you’re confident about articulating your strengths and weaknesses .
-Think about what your answers say about you.Posted over 3 years ago
+Think about what your answers say about you.Posted almost 4 years ago